 Vanishing Point was formed in the early 1990’s with the line up of guitarist Tommy Vucur, drummer Jack Lukic and bassist Joe Del Mastro, from an earlier band called Eye.
 Vocalist Silvio Massaro and keyboard player Pep Sammartino joined the band in the mid 90’s and the band changed it’s name to Vanishing Point.
 Soon after Andrew Whitehead joined as a second guitarist.
-The band concentrated their efforts on songwriting and recording and their first album, and In Thought was recorded in 1996, and released in Europe by German label Angular Records in 1997.
+In Thought was recorded in 1996, and released in Europe by German label Angular Records in 1997.
 The following year it was re-issued in Australia by Melbourne label Metal Warriors.
 The re-issue featured a bonus track, Inner Peace, which featured new guitarist Chris Porcianko, who replaced Andrew Whitehead.

-During 2006, Vanishing Point supported Black Label Society and Gamma Ray on the Melbourne leg of their Australian tours.
-On 7th of December Jack Lukic announced his departure due to family commitments and 22 days later Cox also left.
-He was replaced by Adrian Alimic, also of Manic Opera and Christian Nativo took the place of Jack Lukic (on drums).
+In 2006, Vanishing Point supported Black Label Society and Gamma Ray on the Melbourne leg of their Australian tours.
+On December Jack Lukic announced his departure due to family commitments and was replaced by Adrian Alimic, also of Manic Opera and Christian Nativo took the place of Jack Lukic (on drums).
 Jake Lowe was enlisted to perform live keyboards, and in May 2007, Vanishing Point supported DragonForce in Australia and New Zealand.
 The band’s fourth album The Fourth Season was released on the 24th August 2007, through Dockyard 1.
 In February 2008 Vanishing Point supported Iron Maiden, performing a single show in Perth and two shows in Melbourne.
 Vanishing Point appeared alongside fellow Australian power metal band Black Majesty on tour with Helloween in February 2008.

 In July 2008 Vanishing Point supported Joe Satriani for his two Melbourne shows.